You’ll rarely see this word written down – and you certainly won’t hear it in your German classes.

-“Hä?” is an efficient way of saying “What you just said doesn’t make any sense to me, could you repeat it in simpler and clearer language?”
+“Hä?” (listen to the pronunciation here) is an efficient way of saying “What you just said doesn’t make any sense to me, could you repeat it in simpler and clearer language?”
+Or “Eh?”

 It’s considered quite rude in German and would definitely be out of place at a business meeting or first date.
 Teachers and parents will often correct children who use it, telling them to use the more polite – but less expressive – “wie bitte?”.

 German dictionaries go so far as to call it “Salopp: als unhöflich oder ungezogen angesehen” (“crude: seen as ill-mannered or ill-bred”).

 But among friends, family, youngsters and Berliners, it’s basically just a more effective way of saying “I’m confused”.
 You’ll definitely hear it being used in casual conversations, in bars, or by unruly teenagers.